 “We will make them bright (the products) and pure and honest ….that’s our approach.
 Very simple and we are really shooting for the Museum of Modern Art quality”.

-His devotion to beauty didn’t stop in products and its packaging but also in the way they were presented.
+His devotion to beauty didn’t stop in products and their packaging but also in the way they were presented.
 Not only in stores and ads but also in the famous Macworld’s yearly conference.
-In one of these conferences, Jobs brought George Coates, the postmodernist theater producer, to stage the show; in an event where most of the CEO wouldn’t event deal with, Jobs hired professional art designers to create the best stage for its products.
-In his unique way, combining art and technology, influenced Jobs on many CEO’s and entrepreneurs to create beautiful and good products.
-Perhaps Jobs contribution to the type of companies that will be created and has been created is much larger than we can measure today, we just need to wait and see.
+In one of these conferences, Jobs brought George Coates, the postmodernist theater producer, to stage the show; in an event where most of the CEO wouldn’t even deal with, Jobs hired professional art designers to create the best stage for its products.
+In his unique way, combining art and technology, influenced Jobs on many CEOs and entrepreneurs to create beautiful and good products.
+Perhaps Jobs’s contribution to the type of companies that will be created and has been created is much larger than we can measure today, we just need to wait and see.

 *All the quotes are taken from Walter, Isaacson.
 “Steve Jobs.”
 Simon & Schuster